kevinhenryburke/scalegitbook/getting-started/DecoupledMethod.md

 These exercises can all be done without an IDE, just using the Salesforce App's Developer Tools or, from VS Code, whatever your preference.

+We also note that these initial examples cover Services that are both written in and invoked from **Apex**.
+We'll cover how this can be extended to **Flow** later.

 ## The simplest method call

 We are going to build a simple decoupled method and call it.